Here’s an extensive list of the Best Medicinal Plants with their Benefits and uses so you can make the most of your lovely foliage!

 Common Names: Basidiomycetes Mushroom, Champignon Reishi, Ganoderma lucidum, Ling Chih, Ling Zhi, Mushroom of Immortality, Rei-Shi

-Reishi mushroom, also known as lingzhi, is a fungus, which belongs to the Ganodermataceae family.
+Reishi mushroom, also known as lingzhi, is a fungus that belongs to the Ganodermataceae family.
 It’s a fan-shaped mushroom and orange to reddish brown in color.
-Since they are rare to find, it’s commercially grown and sold in the form of tea, capsules, and beauty products.
-Indeed, reishi mushrooms possess numerous health benefits, which makes it a great staple of eastern medicine.
-Some of the benefits that reishi exhibits are:
+Some of the benefits that reishi exhibits as plant medicine are:

 - Boosts the immune system

 - Lowers blood pressure